arthurdenner/rick-and-morty-graphql-api/README.md

 # The Rick and Morty GraphQL API

+# ⚠️ WARNING ⚠️
+> This project is no longer maintained because the [Rick and Morty API](https://github.com/afuh/rick-and-morty-api) has a GraphQL endpoint now.
+Check it out here: https://rickandmortyapi.com/graphql

 This is a GraphQL wrapper over the [Rick and Morty API](https://github.com/afuh/rick-and-morty-api) ([Documentation](https://rickandmortyapi.com/documentation)), which is based on the television show [Rick and Morty](https://en.wikipedia.org/wiki/Rick_and_Morty).
 Using it, you will access to data about hundreds of characters, images, locations and episodes.

 **To get started, you can jump right to [GraphiQL](https://rickandmortyapi-gql.now.sh/) to see the docs and write some queries.**